-(c) Significant transactions with related parties
+- (c) Significant transactions with related parties - (i) Sales

-(i) Sales

-The amounts of sales by the Company to related parties were as follows:
+The amounts of sales by the Group to related parties were as follows:

-2022 2021

-Parent company \$ 547,411 \$ 357,064
+2022 2021 Parent company \$ 547,411 \$ 357,064

-Subsidiaries 43,542 79,747

-\$ 590,953 \$ 436,811

 The transaction price between the Company and the above-mentioned related parties was not comparable to that of other customers, and no significant differences between the terms of transactions with related parties and other customers.
-The trading terms for related parties were ranged from 45 to 60 days, while the terms for routine sales were ranged from T/T in advanced to 90 days.
+The payment terms for related parties were 45 days, while the terms for routine sales were ranged from T/T in advance to 90 days.